What Causes Surfer’s Ear?

 It should also be noted surfing is not the only activity that can cause exostosis.
-Swimming, diving, skiing and even driving a convertible can cause bone growths in the ear from exposure to wind and water.
+Swimming, diving, jetskiing and even driving a convertible can cause abnormal bone growths in the ear from exposure to wind and water.

-Even grater narrowing of the ear canal due to growth of the exostoses will eventually result in hearing loss.
+Even greater narrowing of the ear canal due to growth of the exostoses will eventually result in hearing loss.
 Complete closure of the ear canal may require surgery, whereby the bony growth is “drilled out” by Ear Nose and Throat (ENT) Surgeon.

 As they say, prevention is better than cure, especially when the cure can mean someone drilling out your ear canal.